lalloni/sbt-wikipages-plugin/README.md

 ### Import plugin default settings

-This imports plugin's default settings and tasks into your project.
+This will import plugin's default settings and tasks into your project.

 ```scala
 plalloni.wikipages.WikiPages.newSettings